 These strips have adhesive backs, making them super adaptable and suitable for all sorts of locations and situations, whether under a shelf, below a sofa, or behind a TV.

-The Sub Heineken Edition
+Krups The Sub

 A bit of a treat for our European dads, here.
 Heineken has come up with the ultimate home draught beer solution: The Sub.
-This bit of kit allows its owner to buy five pint "Torps" of beer which load into The Sub like a cartridge which it cools and pumps out.
+This bit of kit allows its owner to buy five-pint "Torps" of beer which load into The Sub like a cartridge which it cools and pumps out.
 The result is a perfectly cooled and ideally carbonated beer.

 This is arguably the ultimate part flex for a dad - your own beer tap, refillable whenever you need.